Emulating the chondrocyte microenvironment using multi-directional mechanical stimulation in a cartilage-on-chip

 Results

-Effect of various mechanical stimulation patterns (compressive forces only or multi-directional mechanical stimulation) on chondrocyte functions within the cartilage-on-chip platform
+Effect of mechanical stimulation (compressive forces only or multi-directional mechanical stimulation) on chondrocyte functions within the platform

 Conclusion